lohitkolluri/WatchTowerAi/README.md

 3. Extracting and storing full request details (headers, body, query params)
 4. Automatically classifying and processing the captured requests
 5. Generating alerts for unexpected behavior

+WatchTowerAI provides a complete endpoint lifecycle management:
+- Register new endpoints via API or web interface
+- View all registered endpoints with status information
+- Update endpoint configuration as needed
+- Delete endpoints that are no longer needed
+- Automatic monitoring of registered endpoints
+- Detailed history of endpoint performance

 Simply direct traffic to any undefined path on your WatchTowerAI server with a `service_name` query parameter.